g105b/BedroomLights/README.md

-# Fade in an LED strip before you want to wake up in the dark months.
+# Fade in an LED strip to help wake up in the dark months.